kovidanand/Anand-Ecommerce-sales-dashboard/README.md

 # Anand-Ecommerce-sales-dashboard
+1. Project Title / Headline
-📊 Anand Ecommerce Sales Dashboard

-An interactive Power BI dashboard designed to analyze ecommerce sales performance across states, categories, customers, and payment methods—helping businesses gain insights into revenue, quantity sold, and profitability.
+📊 Anand Ecommerce Sales Dashboard – An interactive Power BI dashboard designed to analyze ecommerce sales performance across different states, customers, categories, payment methods, and profit trends.

-🔎 Short Description / Purpose
+2. Short Description / Purpose

-The Anand Ecommerce Sales Dashboard provides a comprehensive view of ecommerce transactions by tracking sales amount, order quantities, customer contributions, and profit trends.
-It is built to support decision-makers in understanding state-wise performance, customer preferences, and product profitability—ultimately driving growth and operational efficiency.
+The Anand Ecommerce Sales Dashboard is a visually engaging and analytical Power BI report designed to help users explore and analyze ecommerce sales data across multiple dimensions.
+The dashboard highlights sales amount, order quantities, customer contributions, payment mode trends, and profitability by category and sub-category.
+This tool is intended for use by business analysts, ecommerce managers, and strategists who seek to understand sales drivers and optimize decision-making.

-🛠 Tech Stack
+3. Tech Stack

 The dashboard was built using the following tools and technologies:

-Power BI Desktop – Main data visualization platform.
+• 📊 Power BI Desktop – Main data visualization platform used for report creation.

-Power Query – Data cleaning and transformation for raw ecommerce data.
+• 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.

-DAX (Data Analysis Expressions) – Calculated fields for KPIs and dynamic filters.
+• 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, KPIs, and dynamic visuals.

-Data Modeling – Structured relationships among tables (orders, customers, products, payments).
+• 📝 Data Modeling – Relationships established among tables (orders, customers, products, payments) to enable cross-filtering and aggregation.

-File Format – .pbix for development and .png for dashboard previews.
+• 📁 File Format – .pbix for development and .png for dashboard previews.

-📂 Data Source
+4. Data Source

-Source: Simulated Ecommerce Sales Dataset
+Source: Simulated Ecommerce Sales Dataset.

+The dataset contains:
-Transaction-level data including order details, state, customer, category, sub-category, profit, and payment mode.
+• Order-level transactions with state, customer name, category, sub-category, sales, profit, and payment mode.

-Time-series data for months and quarters to track revenue and profitability trends.
+• Monthly and quarterly breakdowns to track revenue and profitability trends.

-🌟 Features / Highlights
+5. Features / Highlights

 • Business Problem

-Ecommerce businesses often struggle to identify their top-performing regions, product categories, and customers, while also tracking payment preferences and profitability.
-Without proper insights, it becomes difficult to optimize marketing, inventory, and pricing strategies.
+Ecommerce companies often face challenges in identifying their top-performing regions, customer segments, payment preferences, and profitable product categories.
+Without actionable insights, it becomes difficult to optimize marketing strategies, inventory planning, and customer engagement.

 • Goal of the Dashboard

-To deliver a decision-support tool that:
+To deliver an interactive visual tool that:

 Highlights state-wise sales contributions.

-Identifies top customers and payment trends.
+Identifies top customers and payment preferences.

-Tracks profitability by month and sub-category.
+Tracks profitability by month and product sub-category.

-Supports strategic planning for inventory, marketing, and customer engagement.
+Supports data-driven strategic decision-making.

 • Walkthrough of Key Visuals

-Key KPIs (Top Row):

-Total Sales Amount: 87K

-Total Orders: 882

-Total Quantity Sold: 1181
+KPIs (Top Row): Total Sales Amount = 87K, Total Orders = 882, Total Quantity Sold = 1181.

-Sum of Amount by State (Bar Chart):
+Sales by State (Bar Chart): Maharashtra and Madhya Pradesh contribute the most revenue.

-Shows top contributing states like Madhya Pradesh and Maharashtra.

-Sum of Quantity by Category (Donut Chart):

-Clothing (61%) leads, followed by Electronics (23%) and Furniture (16%).
+Quantity by Category (Donut Chart): Clothing dominates (61%), followed by Electronics (23%) and Furniture (16%).

-Profit by Month (Bar Chart):
+Profit by Month (Bar Chart): April shows positive profit, May records a dip, June recovers slightly.

-Tracks monthly profitability, with April showing strong profits, May showing losses, and June stabilizing.

-Sum of Amount by Customer (Bar Chart):
+Sales by Customer (Bar Chart): Vrinda is the top customer, followed by Priyanka and Bhawna.

-Identifies top customers such as Vrinda and Priyanka.

-Sum of Quantity by Payment Mode (Donut Chart):

-COD (44%) dominates, followed by UPI (21%), Debit Card (14%), and others.
+Quantity by Payment Mode (Donut Chart): COD (44%) is the most used mode, followed by UPI (21%), Debit Card (14%), Credit Card (11%), and EMI (10%).

-Profit by Sub-Category (Bar Chart):

-Tables and Printers drive most profits, while Trousers and Shirts contribute less.
+Profit by Sub-Category (Bar Chart): Tables and Printers generate the highest profit, while Trousers and Shirts contribute the least.

 • Business Impact & Insights

-Regional Strategy: Madhya Pradesh and Maharashtra drive major sales—focus on strengthening supply chains and marketing here.
+Regional Focus: States like Madhya Pradesh and Maharashtra are major revenue hubs.

-Product Insights: Clothing dominates in volume but Tables and Printers generate higher profitability.
+Product Mix: Clothing drives the largest sales volume, but Tables and Printers are more profitable.

-Customer Engagement: Top customers like Vrinda represent significant revenue—loyalty programs could be targeted here.
+Customer Insight: A few key customers (e.g., Vrinda) contribute heavily to revenue—loyalty programs can be targeted at them.

-Payment Preferences: COD still dominates, but UPI adoption is significant—businesses should balance between cash flow and digital adoption.
+Payment Trend: COD dominates, but UPI adoption shows digital growth.

-Profitability Trends: Negative profit in May highlights potential issues in pricing, discounts, or product returns.
+Profitability: May’s loss indicates possible issues in pricing or returns—requires corrective action.

- Screenshots / Demos
+6. Screenshots / Demos

+Dashboard Overview Screenshot

+State & Category Analysis Section

+Profitability Trends Section
  example: ![Dashboard Preview].(https://github.com/kovidanand/Anand-Ecommerce-sales-dashboard/blob/main/Screenshot%202025-08-22%20053207.png).